-Some recipes, will require for this heat-proof container to be covered.
-Be weary of anything that is heatproof but seals hermetically, like stainless steel lunch (tiffin) boxes, or glass jars with an attached top (as used in this recipe) – do not clamp on the lid during pressure cooking.
+Some recipes will require for this heat-proof container to be covered.
+Be wary of anything that is heatproof but seals hermetically, like stainless steel lunch (Tiffin) boxes, or glass jars with an attached top (as used in this recipe) – do not clamp on the lid during pressure cooking.
 These containers are not designed to equalize the pressure internally or let you know if the contents are under pressure, it is dangerous to open a hermetically sealed container that has been pressure cooked.

 Instead, use tin foil as a top.